FY2026 EE Appropriations

 This 30-year-old federal program directs essential grants to EE across the country.
 It funds innovative programming, facilitates key professional development, enables scholars and practitioners to conduct basic research, and provides vital basic services for the field.
 The program is central to the work of EE, including a local grant program key for communities all around the U.S. Environmental Education Grant Descriptions | US EPA.

-- NAAEE Position: This very effective program should be funded at $14 million for fiscal year 2026.
+• NAAEE Position: This very effective program should be funded at $9.5 million for fiscal year 2026, the same as fiscal year 2025.

-- Our Ask: We urge Senators to sign a similar letter from Sen. Gillibrand (NY) to the Senate subcommittee focusing on the Interior and other departments, including the EPA program.
+• Our Ask: We urge Representatives to sign a letter circulated by Rep. Neguse (CO-2) to appropriators in support of this funding and Senators to sign a similar letter from Sen. Gillibrand (NY) to the Senate subcommittee that focuses on the Interior and other departments, including the EPA program.

-The deadline for Senate offices to endorse the EPA EE letter is Thursday, May 9th - MAKING YOUR INITIAL OUTREACH BY Wednesday, MAY 1st IS BEST!
-(2025 dates/timeline coming soon!)
+The deadline for Senate offices to endorse the EPA EE letter is Tuesday, May 20th, and for House offices, the deadline is Tuesday, May 13th - MAKING YOUR INITIAL OUTREACH BY Thursday, MAY 1st IS BEST!

 NOAA Bay Watershed Education and Training Program (B-WET)